michelfernandez/cove/site/content/english/about.md

 {{< content top=6 width=narrow >}}
 {{% markdown %}}
-Agreements should no longer have to take the detour via printer and paper in order to be legally signed:
+Agreements should no longer have to take a detour via printer and paper in order to be legally signed:

 Skribble is a one-stop shop for electronic signatures that makes signature processes 100% digital.
 Skribble provides the legally suitable electronic signature for every type of contract – even if the law requires the same legal weight as a handwritten signature.